Bricktech2000/Notes/notes/pain.md

 this is a life-threatening condition, with many patients never reaching adulthood

-> "doctors say Roberto will be wheelchair-bound by the age of 10 &mdash; a result of the wear and tear he does to his own body every day" &mdash; <https://youtu.be/m5B20VvzWqA?t=215>
+_doctors say Roberto will be wheelchair-bound by the age of 10 &mdash; a result of the wear and tear he does to his own body every day_ &mdash; <https://youtu.be/m5B20VvzWqA?t=215>

 ## &mdash;